-You can create a custom toolbox by right-clicking Toolboxes in the Catalog pane and clicking New Toolbox.
-On the Select Toolbox dialog box, browse to the folder or geodatabase in which you want to create the new toolbox, enter a new name, and click Save.
+Create a legacy toolbox by right-clicking Toolboxes in the Catalog pane and clicking New Legacy Toolbox (.tbx).
+On the New Legacy Toolbox dialog box, browse to the folder or geodatabase in which you want to create the toolbox, enter a new name, and click Save.

 Create script tools in a toolbox

 To create a script tool, right-click your toolbox and click New > Script.
 This opens a dialog box that allows you to step through the process of creating a script tool.
 After completing the steps, your toolbox will contain a new script tool.
 You can make changes to a script tool by right-clicking the tool and choosing Properties.

 To learn more about adding a script tool, see Add a script tool.